Queen Mary Hospital (Hanmer Springs): 2003 onwards

 In late 2003 the Canterbury District Health Board proposed selling the hospital land which was now surplus to requirements.
 Opposition to this was based on the argument that the land should revert to being a public reserve.
 A group of Hanmer residents including Robert Crawford set up The Queen Mary Reserve Trust Incorporated to retain the land in public ownership.
 The Historic Places Trust (now Heritage New Zealand) made the area and buildings a historic reserve in 2004 and three of the buildings Category I sites in 2005.
 As it was surplus crown land it was offered to Ngāi Tahu under the Ngāi Tahu Claims Settlement Act 1998.
 Ngāi Tahu relinquished their option to purchase the land and it passed to the Department of Conservation in 2008 and then to the Hurunui District Council in 2010.

 In 2012 the Hurunui District Council attempted to lease the buildings, placing the search for tenants with Bayleys real estate company.
 No takers were found.
 A plan in 2018 to use two buildings for a day spa did not come to fruition due to lack of investors.
 The same year a group of former patients and Robert Crawford called for the hospital to re-open.

+In 2023 the Hurunui District Council purchased the remainder of the site that was not included in the 2010 transfer of ownership.
+Several buildings with no heritage protection stood on this piece of land.
+Earlier in the year the Council announced that it would restore and earthquake strengthen the Soldiers' Block and use the building as a community space, a meeting house for local iwi Ngāti Kurī and an interactive museum telling the history of the hospital.
+Construction and restoration work began in 2024.
+The Soldiers' Block renovation was completed in 2025 and opened as a community facility on Anzac Day (25 April).

+In October 2024 one of the other hospital buildings was destroyed in a suspicious fire.